Facial paralysis can result from trauma, infection, congenital, metabolic, neoplastic, toxic, iatrogenic, or idiopathic etiologies.

 Some research indicates the House-Brackmann scale provides accurate measurements of the severity of a facial paralysis patient’s symptoms.
 However, it is important to note that the House-Brackmann classification offers only six grades.
 The House-Brackmann grading system also does not include a specific evaluation of synkinesis, and it does not allow physiotherapists to identify minor improvements in a facial paralysis patient’s symptoms during treatment.

-The House-Brackmann scale is one of the options used to measure the severity of a facial paralysis patient’s symptoms, but it offers no guarantees.
-It is therefore crucial for a facial paralysis patient to meet with an expert facial paralysis and reconstructive surgeon, like Dr. Babak Azizzadeh of The Facial Paralysis Institute to discuss his or her symptoms.
+The House-Brackmann scale for Bell’s Palsy or other forms of facial paralysis can be used to measure the severity of a patient’s symptoms, but it offers no guarantees.
+Facial paralysis symptoms vary, and a patient requires an in-depth evaluation to determine why these symptoms are occurring and what can be done to correct them and prevent them from recurring.
+It is therefore crucial for a facial paralysis patient to meet with an expert facial paralysis and reconstructive surgeon, like Dr. Babak Azizzadeh of The Facial Paralysis Institute to discuss their symptoms.

 During a first consultation with Dr. Azizzadeh, a facial paralysis patient will receive a full evaluation.
-Then, Dr. Azizzadeh offers a personalized treatment plan to help his patient address his or her facial paralysis.
+Then, Dr. Azizzadeh offers a personalized treatment plan to help his patient address their facial paralysis symptoms.

-The Facial Paralysis Institute is the pre-eminent Center for patients needing treatment for facial paralysis.
+The Facial Paralysis Institute is the preeminent Center for patients who require treatment for facial paralysis.
 If you live in Southern California, please contact us to arrange for an in-person consultation with Dr. Babak Azizzadeh, the Director of the Institute.
-If you are from out of the region, please email close-up photos (front, below the nose and profiles) to info@facialparalysisinstitute.com.
-For more information, please call us at (310) 657-2203.
+If you are from out of the region, please email close-up photos (front, below the nose and profiles) to [email protected].
+Virtual consultations with Dr. Azizzadeh are also available.
+For more information about facial paralysis treatment options, please call us at (310) 657-2203.

 NERVE INJURY